The Schur Cone and the Cone of Log Concavity: The extreme set

 Our primary tool in proving elements in $\wssp_N$ are extreme in $\mathcal C_N^2$ is the well-known Farkas' Lemma (see~\cite{Schr}).
 Farkas' Lemma states that a vector $\mathbf v$ is extreme in a cone if and only if there is a separating hyperplane, i.e., a hyperplane $P$ such that $\mathbf v$ lies on one side of $P$ and all other generating vectors lie on the other side of $P$.

-Since we are working in $\Lambda^N$ and using the Schur functions as our basis, we determine separating hyperplanes by using the standard symmetric function inner product $\innp{\cdot}{\cdot}$ for which the Schur functions are orthonormal.
+Since we are working in $\Lambda^N$ and using the Schur functions as our basis, it is natural to determine separating hyperplanes by using the standard symmetric function inner product $\innp{\cdot}{\cdot}$ for which the Schur functions are orthonormal.